 The journey begins at Hat Works believed to be the oldest factory in Luton and is ideal for those looking for affordable and flexible pay-as-you-go workspace.
 This historic Grade II listed building, empty since 2006, will house co-working spaces ideal for micro-businesses, graduates and entrepreneurs to develop their creative ideas, services or designed products.
 Hat Works will provide a welcoming reception for all Hat District visitors, bookable meeting rooms and a made in Luton showcase area.

-As successful start-ups grow, they’ll step up to the Hat Factory, a regional arts and cultural venue with opportunities to collaborate with other like-minded creative practitioners and SMEs.
+As successful start-ups grow, they’ll step up to the Hat Factory, a regional arts and cultural venue with opportunities to collaborate with other like-minded creative practitioners and SME’s.
 The Hat Factory also offers a theatre, comedy bar, café, education rooms, start-up retail space and a vibrant year round arts programme.
-The arts centre is being refurbished to increase and widen access to the arts by creating new spaces, better venues, a larger reception, café and social area.
+The arts centre has been refurbished to increase and widen access to the arts by creating new spaces, better venues, a larger reception, café and social area.

 At Hat House, more established creative businesses can develop in these industrial workspaces which are light, bright and inspiring.
 This grand, imposing property of 11,200 sq. ft. will have three upper floors consisting of individual studios ranging in size and scope.
 There will also be a basement ‘foody’ offer providing a destination for all our hat district users and visitors to soak up the atmosphere.